tweaselORG/andromatic/README.md

 * If you want to work with physical devices, [additional setup steps may be necessary depending on your system](https://developer.android.com/studio/run/device#setting-up).
 Andromatic doesn't automate those.
 On Ubuntu, you need to be a member of the `plugdev` group (`sudo usermod -aG plugdev <username>`) and have `udev` rules for your device (`sudo apt install android-sdk-platform-tools-common`).
 For other distributions, see [android-udev-rules](https://github.com/M0Rf30/android-udev-rules).
 * The binaries downloaded by andromatic are released by Google under proprietary licenses that you need to follow.
 See especially the [Android Software Development Kit License Agreement](https://developer.android.com/studio/terms).
-* Andromatic is a wrapper around Google's `sdkmanager`.
-It downloads the packages from `https://dl.google.com`.
+* Andromatic is a wrapper around Google's `sdkmanager`, it downloads the packages from `https://dl.google.com`.
+If no Java installation was found, it downloads binaries from the [Adoptium](https://adoptium.net/) project.
 Be aware of the privacy implications.

 ## Installation